-- (d) Less or addition to family composition due to birth, death, marriage, divorce, separation, or removal or other continuing circumstances, and inclusion of the income, if any, of such family member. - (2) Income of current family member who becomes employed and/or income of family member who turns 18 years of age during the year. - (3) Commencement, discontinuance, or alteration of any periodic payments such as Welfare payments, SSI, Pensions, or Social Security. - (4), Any type of new income to the family household that was not previously reported! - (5): To correct an error in connection with a previous rent determination:
+- (1) Addition of family member(s) with income. - (2) Loss or addition to family composition through birth, death, marriage, divorce, separation, or removal or other continuing circumstances, and inclusion of the income, if any, of such family member. - (3) Income of current family member who becomes employed and/or employment income of family member who turns 18 years of age during the year. - (4) To correct an error in connection with a previous rent determination.

-Once the resident's rent is adjusted downward, the resident will be notified in writing that he/she must report any and all changes in income and/or family composition until the next reexamination.
-These changes must be reported to THA within 10 days after they have occurred.
+Once the resident's rent is adjusted downward, the resident will be notified in writing that he/she must report any and all changes in come and/or family composition until the next reexamination.
+Changes in income listed above must be reported to VHA within 10 days from the date of change.
 Failure to report the changes are grounds for Lease termination.

-NOTE: Any changes in family income or other circumstances that result in adjustment in rent must be verified!
+NOTE: Any changes in family income or other circumstances that result in adjustment in Rent must be verified.

-- 22. INCREASES IN RENT: Increases in rent are to be made effective the first of the second month following the month in which the change occurred, unless the rent increase, results from a finding of intentional misrepresentation, then the increased rent shall be retroactive to the appropriate date. - 23.
-DECREASES IN RENT: Decreases in rent are to be made effective the first of the month following the change in income except that in the correction of errors, decreases shall be retroactive to the date of the error.
-However, no decrease shall be made until adequate documentation to justify the decrease has been received:
+19: INCREASES IN RENT:

+Increases in rent are to be made effective the first of the second month following that in which the change occurred, unless the rent increase results from a finding of intentional misrepresentation, then the increase rent shall be retroactive to the appropriate date.

+20: DECREASES IN RENT:

-Interim changes in rent may be made by the THA if necessitated by changes in the approved schedule of Utility Allowances posted in the THA Office; and to correct any errors made in income and rent computations.
+Decreases in rent are to be made effective the first day of the month following the month in which the change is reported.
+However, no decreases will be made until the decrease has been verified.
+At the discretion of the Executive Director, temporary adjustments may be made subject to verification of the decrease.
+Interim changes in rent may be made by the VHA if necessitated by changes in the approved schedule of Utility Allowances posted in the VHA Office; and to correct any errors made in income and rent computations.

 If it is found that the resident has misrepresented and/or failed to report facts upon which his/her rent is based, so that the rent he/she is paying is less than he/she has been charged, an increase in rent shall be made retroactively to the date that the increase would have taken effect.
-Furthermore, the resident's misrepresentation and/or failure to report facts upon which his/her rent is based shall be grounds for termination.
+Futhermore, the resident's misrepresentation and/or failure to report facts upon which his/her rent is based shall be grounds for termination.

-In the event of any rent adjustment pursuant to the above, THA will mail or deliver a Notice of Rent Adjustment to the resident, and such Notice of Rent Adjustment shall automatically constitute an amendment of this Lease without further signature by either party.
+In the event of any rent adjustment pursuant to the above, VHA will mail or deliver a Notice of Rent Adjustment in accordance with Section 12 hereof, and such Notice of Rent Adjustment shall automatically constitute an amendment of this Lease without further signature by either party.

-24. TRANSFER POLICY
+21. TRANSFER POLICY

-If it is found that the unit size is no longer appropriate to the family's needs, THA shall send the family written notice to transfer to the correct size unit in accordance with the Subsidy.
-Standards adopted within this Policy.
+If it is found that the unit size is no longer appropriate to the family's needs, VHA shall sent the family written notice to transfer to the correct size unit in accordance with the Subsidy Standards adopted within this Policy.
 The family agrees to transfer to another unit of the appropriate size or design.
 In the case of an involuntary transfer, the resident shall be given proper notice to move to the correct size unit.
-If the resident refuses to transfer, the THA may, terminate the Lease:
+In the case of a transfer to a different development, the VHA will permit the resident to postpone the transfer to the end of the school year if requested by the family.
+If the resident refuses to transfer, VHA may terminate the Lease.